 Federal Pell Grant

 The Federal Pell Grant is awarded to undergraduate students who have not earned a bachelor’s or professional degree.
 Pell Grants provide a foundation of financial aid to which other aid may be added.
-Beginning with the 2012-2013 academic year, the Federal Pell Grant will be limited to 12 semesters, or the full time equivalent of 12 semesters.
+The Federal Pell Grant is limited to 12 semesters, or the full time equivalent of 12 semesters.
 See below for more information on the new Lifetime Eligibility Limits.
 The Pell Grant is funded each year by Congress, which sets the award minimums and maximums.
 Pell may be awarded to full, part time, or less than half-time students.
 Pell Grants are considered to be need-based aid.
 A complete FAFSA required, there is no separate application.

 Special Adjustments for Children of Deceased Service Members